ESET participated in NATO's annual Locked Shields exercise

 The Slovak-Czech team was formed by experts from the armed forces, government agencies and the private sector, including cybersecurity company ESET.
 Twenty-nine ESET security experts participated in the exercise, helping the SK-CZ team finish fifth overall and first in two sub-categories.

-The need for cyber security is becoming more and more apparent, of current events such as the invasion of Ukraine and the COVID-19 pandemic.
-As the global community becomes increasingly dependent on technology, malicious actors are increasing their efforts to attack both the public and private sectors.
-In response, Exercise Locked Shields uses the latest technologies to train national teams in a realistic scenario-based environment.
+The need for cybersecurity is becoming increasingly apparent, given current events such as the invasion of Ukraine and the COVID-19 pandemic.
+As the global community becomes increasingly dependent on technology, malicious agents are increasing their efforts to attack both the public and private sectors.
+In response, the Locked Shields exercise uses the latest technologies to train national teams in an environment based on realistic scenarios.

 Locked Shields, nato, iguru